Arkuradev/memespot/README.md

 > [!NOTE]
 > If you want to log in straight away you can use one of the users here or create a new account.

+1. Demo user 1:

+- Log in: memespotdemo1@stud.noroff.no
+- Password: memespotdemo

 ### Open in browser

 Just open the index.html file in your preferred browser, and you're good to go!